 The Last Judgment

-Question: If true believers are not judged for their sins, then why do we stand before the judgment seat of God when we die?
-I was taught it was to give an account of our lives to God.
-Then our destiny would be sealed.
+Question: If true believers are not judged for their sins, then why do we stand before the judgment seat of God after we die?
+I was taught it was to give an account of our lives to God and then our destiny would be sealed.

-Answer: Without exception, every person will appear before the judgment seat of God.
-The first purpose is to divide humanity into two groups: 'the wheat' and 'the tares'; 'the sheep' and 'the goats'; 'the saved' and 'the lost.'
-Jesus warns us that professing Christians will be revealed as hypocrites when their evil works are exposed on that Day.
+Answer: Without exception every person will appear before the judgment seat of God.
+The first purpose is to divide humanity into two groups: the wheat and the tares; the sheep and the goats; the saved and the lost.
+Jesus solemnly warns that some professing Christians will be revealed as hypocrites when their evil works are exposed, and they will be lost.

-Now what about the true Christian, who sincerely believes in Jesus Christ, trusting in Him alone for salvation, who hates sin and strives to please God?
-Why should he give an account of his life to God?
-Is it to determine whether he has made it to heaven?
+What about genuine Christians who sincerely believe in Jesus Christ, trusting him for salvation, who hate sin and strive to please God?
+Why should they give an account of their lives to God?
+Is it to determine whether they had made it to heaven or not?

-The Christian does not stand before God to be decided whether he would be "justified" (declared just) or "condemned" (declared guilty).
-The Bible assures the believer that he is already justified: "Therefore having been justified by faith, we have peace with God through our Lord Jesus Christ" (Romans 5:1).
-"Having been justified" - something already done for the Christian.
-God has already declared every believer "justified" on the basis of what Christ has done for them, and not because of his own goodness.
-It is a wonderful truth.
-Jesus assures His people that they 'shall not come into judgment' (John 5:24).
+Christians do not stand before God so that it would be decided whether they are justified (declared just) or condemned (declared guilty).
+The Bible assures believers that they are already justified: "Therefore having been justified by faith, we have peace with God through our Lord Jesus Christ" (Romans 5:1).
+"Having been justified" - something that has already happened.
+God has already declared every believer "justified" on the basis of what Christ has done for them.